ivo-toby/skynet-mcp/README.md

 # Skynet-MCP (THIS PROJECT IS A WORK IN PROGRESS)

 A hierarchical network of AI agents using the Model Context Protocol (MCP).
+The AI Agents in this network can spawn new agents to have them do work, each agent also includes all the tools that the initiating agent has.
+The network of agents are capable of working through complex tasks, ranging from research, reporting, to coding.

+By leveraging the growing collection of MCP-servers available each of the agents potentially have a large set of tools at their disposal to do all kinds of tasks.

+## Want to help?

+If you like this idea and are proficient in TypeScript; I can use your help!
+Please reach out if you like to contribute.

 ## Overview